braeden-kelly/cm25-dgbacawvs-w/README.md

 ## Install packages
 `python -m pip install -r requirements.txt`

+If you run into this error on Windows: "Failed to activate vs environment: could not parse vswhere.exe output", you might be missing a C++ compiler needed to run postgres-langchain.
+Install Visual Studio Build Tools 2022 and try again.

 ## Start dependencies (postgres, pgadmin, etc.) in Docker
+Open Docker Desktop to start running the Docker engine, then:

 Get the docker image for postgres
 `docker pull pgvector/pgvector:pg17`